COMMERCIAL LAW

 Choosing the type of company

 When setting up a private company, you may choose either a company limited by shares or limited by guarantee.
-The company limited by shares is suited to commercial enterprises and the company limited by guarantee is better suited to non-profit organisations e.g. charities or foundations.
+The company limited by shares is suited to commercial enterprises such as those buying or selling goods or services or otherwise engaged in any type of business for profit or income earning and the company limited by guarantee is better suited to non-profit organisations e.g. charitable organisations or foundations dedicated to serving a cause.

 The company may be a local resident company or the branch of a foreign company.
-A local resident company means a company resident in Kenya while a branch is a branch of a company registered abroad/outside of Kenya.
+A local resident company means a company resident and incorporated in Kenya while a branch is a branch of a company that is registered abroad/outside of Kenya.

 The choice of a branch of a foreign company versus local resident company is usually informed by tax considerations and level of business operations in Kenya.
 For instance, a branch has a higher tax rate than a local resident company in terms of corporation tax.
 At the time of writing this article corporation tax for a local resident company is 30% vis a vis 37.5% for a foreign branch.